-Funding from this award mechanism must support a clinical trial and may not be used for preclinical research studies.
-Projects funded by the CTA are expected to facilitate the rapid implementation of early-phase clinical trials (e.g., Phase 0, Phase I, pilot Phase II).
+Funding from this award mechanism must support a clinical trial.
 New FY19 definition: A clinical trial is a research study in which one or more human subjects are prospectively assigned to one or more interventions (which may include placebo or other control) to evaluate the effects of the interventions on biomedical or behavioral health-related outcomes.
 For more information, a Human Subject Resource Document is provided at https://ebrap.org/eBRAP/public/Program.htm.
-Examples of acceptable studies include, but are not limited to, the following:
+Principal Investigators (PIs) seeking funding for a preclinical research project should consider one of the other FY19 NFRP Program Announcements being offered.